dmtzs/DownYoutube/README.md

 ``

 ## Web application
-This application will be developed with the time and will be hosted with the time too so you will be able to access to the web application as a normal web application through your internet browser of your preferences and will have the same functionality.
+This application will be developed with the time and will be hosted in a server only if I receive the enough funds to maintain that server.

 # Enjoying this Youtube downloader app?
 Consider a donation!!
 This project is an opensource and free project.
 That doesn't mean we don't need any money.